digi-regeringen-ax/directus-extension-simple-autosync/README.md

 1. `npm i directus-extension-simple-autosync`
 2. Adjust your environment variables depending on desired behavior as described below.

+### With Docker
+If you're running Directus in a Docker container, make sure that the sync files are included in the container.
+For example, in your Dockerfile: `COPY ./autosync-config /directus/autosync-config`

 ## Configuration

 Control what the extension does by setting environment variables in your Directus setup.